Ransford-Agyemang/Predictive-maintenance-UR5/README.md

-# Predictive Maintenance using Big Data Analytics on UR5 Robotic Arm
+# Predictive Maintenance using Big Data Analytics in Automotive Manufacturing

-This repository contains the complete implementation of a predictive maintenance project using machine learning and big data analytics.
+This repository contains the code and assets used in the MSc Data Science dissertation titled "Leveraging Big Data Analytics for Predictive Maintenance and Operational Efficiency in Automotive Manufacturing" A complete implementation of a predictive maintenance project using machine learning and big data analytics.
 The study focuses on the NIST PHM 2021 dataset from a UR5 robotic work cell, aiming to detect operational anomalies through sensor data analysis.

 ## Project Overview

-- **Objective**: Leverage big data analytics and machine learning to identify potential failures in an industrial robotic system.
+- Objective: Leverage big data analytics and machine learning to identify potential failures in an industrial robotic system.
-- **Dataset**: UR5 sensor data (NIST PHM 2021) containing joint positions, velocities, and tool coordinates.
+- Dataset: UR5 sensor data (NIST PHM 2021) containing joint positions, velocities, and tool coordinates.
-- **Methods**:
+- Methods:
   - Data cleaning and transformation
   - Feature engineering (rolling statistics, deltas)
   - Synthetic anomaly labeling